NatanAmorim/my-configs/python_config.md

 ## About

-This is for sharing the Python 3 libraries I used to use (warning: haven't programmed in python for years now...).
+This is for sharing the Python 3 libraries I used to use (warning: I haven't programmed in python for years now...).

 ## Libraries